 How Do You Treat Pathological Diseases?

 At DFW Oral Surgeons, we have multiple tools available to treat pathological issues and restore your smile.
-Your appointment will begin with a consultation with Dr. Shillingburg.
-This is an excellent time to tell him about any symptoms you may be experiencing.
-After this, he will examine your gums, face, neck, and throat.
+Your appointment will begin with a consultation with dentist.
+This is an excellent time to tell them about any symptoms you may be experiencing.
+After this, they will examine your gums, face, neck, and throat.
 This examination may require taking digital X-rays or intraoral images of hard-to-reach areas of your mouth.

 Treatments will vary depending on your diagnosis.
-Dr. Shillingburg will discuss all of your options and help you decide how to move forward.
+Our oral surgeons will discuss all of your options and help you decide how to move forward.

 To learn more about oral pathology and our available services, please call our office at 972-947-5742, send us an email, or schedule an appointment online.